JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol10_1.md

 We’re fortunate to have been given a revelation with so much instruction in the lures of maturity and what it takes to acquire it.
 What freedom there is in self-mastery!
 What joy there is in living truly in the kingdom!

 > Nancy Johnson has been a student and avid researcher of _The Urantia Book_ for 33 years.
 She has been a member of the Publications Committee for over 20 years, serves on the Standard Text Committee, is a General Councilor, and is a member of the Urantia Society of North Texas.
->
-> Note: A complete file of _Urantia Book_ references to emotions can be obtained by contacting Nancy Johnson at ncjohns@tx.rr.com.
 {.is-info}

 # Joy In The Worm Bin